twilio-professional-services/flex-project-template/docs/docs/feature-library/admin-ui.md

 If you are using an infrastructure-as-code deployment strategy, exposing a configuration interface outside of the code repository is undesirable.
 For such deployments, it is suggested to disable this feature, and set the `OVERWRITE_CONFIG=true` environment variable as part of the flex-config deployment (this is set up as an input variable on the `Deploy Flex` github actions script).
 This will result in the repository flex-config as the source of truth.

+By default, the admin UI saves [audit logs](../building/template-utilities/audit-logging) for all configuration changes.
+This can be disabled by setting `"enable_audit_logging": false` in your flex-config `ui_attributes` file's `admin_ui` section.

 ## How does it work?

 This feature uses the Flex Configuration API to retrieve and store global feature settings.
 To store per-user setting overrides, worker attributes are stored for only the overridden features, in order to prevent reaching the maximum worker attributes size.
 Only configuration that has already been deployed is available in the interface--that means flex-config must have been deployed first (which it should be if the setup instructions were followed).